TALK WITH A TEXAS TRUCK ACCIDENT LAWYER TODAY

 The trucking industry can be very strenuous and exhausting for 18-wheeler truck drivers.
-The industry and their drivers are under tremendous pressure to push the limits of endurance and the law to make a profit.
-As a result, when a truck accident occurs, our Dallas truck accident lawyers can trace the negligence of the truck company and/or the driver to rule violations or other safety issues.
+The industry and its drivers are under tremendous pressure to push the limits of endurance and the law to make a profit.
+As a result, when a truck accident occurs, our Texas truck accident lawyers can trace the negligence of the truck company and/or the driver to rule violations or other safety issues.

 Truck accidents could be caused by several factors, including but not limited to:

 There is a tremendous amount of pressure on the trucking companies to cover high fixed business costs.
 They are confronted with sharp swings in the price of diesel fuel, economic downturns, lost contracts, mechanical breakdowns, and employee theft.
 Also, the companies are subject to colossal loss whenever something goes wrong.
 Nevertheless, they have to pay employees, insurance, taxes, State regulations, permits, licenses, and fees, whether the truck is on the road or sitting at the truck stop.
 To turn a profit, 18-wheeler truck companies lower their exposure to such costs by cutting corners.
 Such shortcomings lead to violations of rules, regulations, and most importantly, safety issues.

 PRESSURE ON DRIVERS

 - Truck Driver’s Fatigue and Error – 18-wheeler truck driver fatigue and error is one of the most common causes of truck accidents.
 Some rules and regulations govern the number of hours a truck driver can be on the road, but because many truck drivers are compensated by the mile or load, they often push the limits of the law.
 Also, many truck drivers may be impaired by drinking or using drugs to stay awake.